maryletteroa/maryletteroa.github.io/_posts/2025-03-19-Python-logging-with-loguru.md

 As logging can affect the performance of an application, it is important to be mindful of how much and how often logging is used.
 It should be enough to enable diagnosing potential issues but not impact the application performance.

-Rotate log files periodically to manage log file size, avoid performance issues, and simplify debugging.
+Rotate log files to manage log file size, avoid performance issues, and simplify debugging.
 Rotating log files means periodically creating new log file, archiving or deleting old ones.

 Write meaningful log messages.
 These include
 - Being clear and concise - be on point and avoid jargon